cvmfs/doc-cvmfs/cpt-configure.rst

 **wipecache**
     The ``wipecache`` command is an alias for ``reload -c``.

+**killall**
+    The ``killall`` command immediately unmounts all repositories under /cvmfs and terminates the associated processes.
+It is meant to escape from a hung state without the need to reboot a machine.
+However, all processes that use CernVM-FS at the time will be terminated, too.
+The need to use this command very likely points to a network problem or a bug in cvmfs.

 **bugreport**
     The ``bugreport`` command creates a tarball with collected system information which helps to :ref:`debug a problem <sct_debugginghints>`.